Mental representation: fMRI

-Multi-Voxel Pattern Analysis
+Multi-voxel pattern analysis

-Multi-Voxel Pattern Analysis is a data processing method that is used to analyze multiple sets of patterns simultaneously.
+Multi-voxel pattern analysis (MVPA) is a data processing method that is used to analyze multiple sets of patterns simultaneously.
 This analysis is also commonly used in cognitive psychology, to examine brain imaging data when paired with fMRI.
 This testing essentially allows researchers to analyze whether a particular mental representation is active within a particular brain region.
 With fMRI activation, the visual perception of the brain can be analyzed and decoded.
 In certain regions of the brain, such as the retinotopic region, researchers have the ability to predict features of the visual perception, such as lines or patterns, the awareness of the individual, features that weren't originally analyzed, as well as the identifying perceived images of an individual.
 After thorough research, studies have shown that patterns of imagery and perception are more seen in the ventral temporal cortex, than they are in the retinotopic region of the brain.
 These results show that without new information entering the brain, it has the ability to reactivate certain patterns of neural activity that have been active before.
 With this analysis, researchers are able to understand the process in which the brain decodes information and identify ways in which this information is represented.